tsogiinloovon/NumberToWord/README.md

 # NumberToWord - npm - package
-to convert number to word
+to convert number to Mongolia word